MWatty/the-office-memory-game-pet-edition/README.md

     1. Upon entering the site, users are greeted by a large banner that explains simply what this website is about, a memory game.
     2. The user has two options, click either the how to play button or the new game button, again highlighting what the website is about, a game.
-    3. In a simple click the user may access the how to play button and learn exactly how to plat the game.
+    3. In a simple click the user may access the how to play button and learn exactly how to play the game.

 ![Landing Page](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/sshomepage.png "Landing Page")